 If you go to bed on a full stomach your body is in “digestion mode” and this doesn’t make for a calm, relaxed system.

 Your liver is working, your stomach is working, and your intestines are working.
 That’s a heck of a lot of activity!

 Eat your final meal for the day 3-4 hours before bedtime to give your body time to digest it.

 This way you go to bed with less digestive noise.
 And, as an extra bonus, your body goes into rejuvenation mode instead of digestion.

 This behavior will leave you feeling refreshed the following morning instead of wiped out and exhausted.

 Prepare to be in bed by 10pm

-Start with these simple suggestions above and you’ll be sleeping like a baby in no time.
+Start with these simple suggestions above and you’ll be asleep in no time.
 I promise.